TheCameronJones/CyclisticCaseStudy/README.md

 * Google Sheets

 ## Project Description
 In this simulated scenario I am a junior analyst who is working with the marketing team of a bike sharing company called Cyclistic.
-We are
+We are in the process of getting more subscribers but first we need to see what is the difference between subscribers and casual riders.

 ## Getting Started